 Mary Berry Celery Soup

-Mary Berry Celery Soup is made with celery, onions, potatoes, and parsley this recipe takes about 40 minutes and serves up to 8 people for a creamier taste, you can add some Stilton cheese.
+Mary Berry Celery Soup is made with celery, onions, potatoes, and parsley.
+This recipe takes about 40 minutes and serves up to 8 people.
+For a creamier taste, you can add some Stilton cheese.
+Enjoy this flavorful and creamy soup.

-Mary Berry’s celery soup is a flavorful blend of sautĂ©ed onions, garlic, fresh celery, potatoes, and parsley, cooked in vegetable stock after simmering, the soup is pureed until smooth using a stick blender.
+Mary Berry’s celery soup is a flavorful blend of sautéed onions, garlic, fresh celery, potatoes, and parsley, cooked in vegetable stock.
+After simmering, the soup is pureed until smooth using a stick blender.
+The reserved celery is added for texture, and the soup is ready to be enjoyed.

 • 1-2 tablespoons olive oil